 - 28. Defendant promotes the use of its preterm infant Cow's Milk-Based Products to parents, physicians, hospitals, and medical providers as safe products that are specifically needed by preterm infants for adequate growth. - 29.
 Despite the knowledge of the significant health risks posed to preterm infants ingesting the Cow's Milk-Based Products, including the significant risk of NEC and death, Defendant did not warn parents or medical providers of the risk of NEC in preterm infants, nor did Defendant provide any instructions or guidance on how to properly use its Cow's Milk-Based Products so as to lower the risk or avoid NEC or death. - 30.
-In fact, the Defendant does not provide any warning in its labeling, websites, or marketing that discusses the risk of NEC and death with use of its Cow's Milk-Based Products with preterm infants.
+In fact, Defendant did not provide any warning in its labeling, websites, or marketing that warns that its Cow's Milk-Based Products exponentially increase the risk of NEC and death in preterm infants, or that human breast milk, donor breast milk, and human breast milk-based formulas and fortifiers are much safer for preterm babies than its Cow's Milk-Based Products.